datacarpentry/python-socialsci/episodes/05-processing-data-from-file.md

 In this episode we will;

-* We will read a file which is in .csv (Comma separated Values) format.
+* We will read a file which is in .csv (Comma Separated Values) format.
 * We will use standard core Python functions to do this
 * We will read the file one line at a time ( line = record = row of a table)
 * We will perform simple processing of the file data and print the output